 * Talk about the same thing over and over.
 If you are sharing pain, share it.
 If you are sharing music, or thoughts on television shows, share it.
 Then talk about something else.
 Show your progress.
 Your research.
 Your over-vivid imagination.
 People love getting lost.
 Let them get lost in your mind.

-* Give up writing the best blog you can.
-Make sure every sentence counts.
+* Make sure every sentence counts.
 You want to reach as many readers as you can with your message, no matter what that message is.
 Good bloggers are followed, not by the quantity they pump out, but by the quality.
 A story that makes you think, makes you feel, makes you chuckle, will stay with the reader a lot longer than one that flashes in the night.

 And — (wait for it…) Who needs hot flashes in the night anyway?